The nerve that controls your facial muscles passes through a narrow corridor of bone on its way to your face.

 Call your doctor if you experience facial paralysis or a shingles rash on your face.
-Treatment beginning within three days of the start of signs and symptoms may help prevent long-term complications.
+Treatment that starts within three days of the start of signs and symptoms may help prevent long-term complications.

 Ramsay Hunt syndrome occurs in people who've had chickenpox.
-Once you recover from chickenpox, that virus can lie dormant in your body for years — sometimes reactivating in later years to cause shingles, a painful rash with fluid-filled blisters.
+Once you recover from chickenpox, the virus stays in your body — sometimes reactivating in later years to cause shingles, a painful rash with fluid-filled blisters.

 Ramsay Hunt syndrome is a shingles outbreak that affects the facial nerve near one of your ears.
-It typically also causes varying degrees of one-sided facial paralysis and hearing loss.
+It can also causes one-sided facial paralysis and hearing loss.

-Anyone who has had chickenpox can develop Ramsay Hunt syndrome.
-But it's more common in older adults, typically affecting people older than 60.
+Ramsay Hunt syndrome can occur in anyone who has had chickenpox.
+It's more common in older adults, typically affecting people older than 60.
 Ramsay Hunt syndrome is rare in children.

 Ramsay Hunt syndrome isn't contagious.
-However, reactivation of the varicella-zoster virus can cause chickenpox in people you come in contact with if they haven't previously had chickenpox or been vaccinated for chickenpox.
-The infection can be serious for people with immune system deficiencies.
+However, reactivation of the varicella-zoster virus can cause chickenpox in people who haven't previously had chickenpox or been vaccinated for it.
+The infection can be serious for people who have immune system problems.

 Until the rash blisters scab over, avoid physical contact with:

-- Anyone who's never had chickenpox or vaccination for chickenpox
+- Anyone who's never had chickenpox or who's never had the chickenpox vaccine

 - Anyone who has a weak immune system